wp-plugins/wpdiscuz/readme.txt

 == Changelog ==

+= 2.0.4 =
+* Added : Current subscribe status note on comment form (for logged-in users)
+* Added : Unsubscribe link on comment form and in "new comment" notification message.
+* Fixed Bug: Redirection to blank option.php on saving any option page.

+IMPORTANT: If you have a Cache Plugin, please reset after wpDiscuz update

 = 2.0.3 =
 * Fixed Bug: Problem with email notification options on comment form
 * Added : Option to keep checked-on the email notification checkboxes on comment form by default

-IMPORTANT: If you have a Cache Plugin, please reset after wpDiscuz update

 = 2.0.2 =